 A beautifully presented home-baked gift can be a lovely option, especially if you are looking for a budget-friendly gift idea too.
 A yummy slice in a gift box or some homemade jam perhaps.
 Check out my recipes for more ideas.

 Be mindful of potential allergies your teacher may have.

 Another option is a mason jar recipe gift where you add all the dry ingredients, the recipe instructions and they just need to mix in the wet ingredients when they are ready to bake.
 These look really fab with a ribbon and gift tag added.

 Class Gift From Students

-Some ideas of gifts from students to their teacher are:
+Some ideas for gifts from students to their teachers are: